 With incontinence, think relaxed dog lying on the bed or couch experiencing leakage.
 With an accident, think dog posturing and urinating in an inappropriate location.

-What are the signs of urinary incontinence in older dogs?
+What are the signs of urinary incontinence in dogs?

 Is incontinence a “normal” sign of aging in dogs?